|Table of contents|

 The position of metals, non-metals and metalloids are shown in a simple form in figure.

-An element is called metal, which forms positive ions (or cations) by losing electron.
+An element is called metal, which forms positive ions (or cations) by losing an electron.

 Exceptions: Hydrogen and Helium.
 Hydrogen is a non-metal having 1 electron in its outermost shell of its atom.
 Helium ha 2 electrons in its outermost shell of its atom.

-Most of the metals are solid under normal conditions of temperature and pressure (Except mercury which exist in liquid state at room temperature).
-For example: Iron, Copper, Aluminium, Zinc, Sodium are solid at room temperature.
+Most of the metals are solid under normal conditions of temperature and pressure (Except mercury which exists in a liquid state at room temperature).
+For example, Iron, Copper, Aluminium, Zinc, Sodium are solid at room temperature.